-- This unit aims to give students an understanding of the contemporary gender order in Australia, by examining its links to the past, as well as its links to other manifestations of privilege or disadvantage such as class and race.
-Topics examine how these themes have manifested in key debates in public life (e.g. in politics) and in private life (e.g. in pornography) and in those areas which cross over into both public and private life (e.g. in debates around childcare).
-Texts encountered include 'classics' of Australian history, film, photography, political speeches, policy documents and Australian Bureau of Statistics data.
+- This unit explores the contemporary gender order in Australia, by examining its links to the past, as well as its links with other markers of identity such as class and race.
+Topics cover gendered ideologies in areas such as history, politics, sexuality, sport, media, and working life, and the history of feminist interventions in these fields is also explored.
 By introducing students to key concepts in gender theory, qualitative and quantitative evidence of inequality or exclusion, and methodologies that facilitate social change, the unit works to enable students as change agents who can pursue an agenda of gender and social equality in every context they live and work.

-- Students are able to (1) understand the ways in which the contemporary gender order is historically constructed; (2) understand the ways in which gender interacts with other determinants of privilege or disadvantage such as race and class; (3) critically analyse and use a range of evidence and methodologies in the interests of supporting progressive social change; and (4) undertake independent research utilising a range of primary sources such as printed media or literary texts and present the results in a coherent, well-written argument.
+- Students are able to (1) understand the ways in which the contemporary gender order is historically constructed; (2) understand the ways in which gender interacts with other contributors to structural inequality such as race and class; (3) critically analyse and use a range of evidence and methodologies in the interests of supporting progressive social change; and (4) undertake independent research utilising a range of primary sources such as printed media or literary texts and present the results in a coherent, well-written argument.

-- Indicative assessments in this unit are as follows: (1) written work; (2) participation and dialogue; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) digital story; (2) participation and engagement; and (3) online examination.
 Further information is available in the unit outline.